Russia strikes Kyiv again after weeks, Putin warns West on missile supplies

 Britain said it would supply Ukraine with multiple-launch rocket systems that can strike targets up to 80 km (50 miles) away.

-SIEVIERODONETSK
+CONTINUE TO STORM SIEVIERODONETSK

 On the war front, Ukrainian forces are in control of half of Sievierodonetsk and continuing to push the Russians back, said Serhiy Gaidai, governor of Luhansk province.